What immediately comes to mind when people think of Italy is – pizza, pasta, the Colosseum and maybe the Leaning Tower of Pisa.

 - Venice – an iconic Italian city famous throughout the world for it’s romantic canals, elegant gondolas and rich history.
 As you drift along the waterways (a must-do in Venice) you’ll be treated to views of Venice’s stunning architecture and a number of it’s 200 churches.
 There’s often a common misconception that Venice is just for romantic getaways.
 This couldn’t be more wrong!
 The city is perfect for anyone that wants to explore Italian culture, taste great food and wander the streets feeling like you’re in a movie.
 The journey from Milan to Venice takes only 2.5 hours by train.

 - Amalfi Coast – we’re kind of cheating here as the Amalfi coastline is actually 50km long and includes destinations like Amalfi, Sorrento, Salerno and Positano to name a few.
 All of which are definitely worth visiting if you want to experience a dramatic coastline, quaint beaches and stunning islands to explore.
 Each destination has something different to offer, meaning you can fill your trip to the Amalfi coast with new adventures and islands every day.
 Inevitably though, this kind of beauty has attracted tourists from all over the world, so it can often feel very busy especially during the summer months.
-When coming from Rome, you can already reach Amalfi in 2 hours if you travel by train.
+The trip from Rome to Amalfi takes only 2 hours if you travel by train via Salerno.